 - 1. Select the Error Item.

 - O.182 Poisson (appears only if Client Signal is PRBS.)

 - Uncorrectable Error

-- Correctable Error
+- o Correctable Error

-- $2. \ When \ selecting \ O.182 \ Poisson:$
+- 2. When selecting O.182 Poisson:

 - a.
 Insertion Mode is fixed to "Rate".

-- Touch the Rate field to set the error insertion rate.
+Touch the Rate field to set the error insertion rate.

-- b.
+b.
 Select the Exclude FAS.

-- Selecting On inserts errors at any position excluding FAS when the rate is 2.0E-3 or larger.
+Selecting On inserts errors at any position excluding FAS when the rate is 2.0E-3 or larger.
 This settings avoids the occurrence of LOF by inserting errors into FAS.

-- 3. When selecting Uncorrectable Error or Correctable Error:
+- 3. When selecting Uncorrectable Error or Correctable Error: - a.

-- a.
 Touch the Sub-row field to set the sub-row. - b.
 Insertion Mode is fixed to "Single".
 Touch the Error Insert icon.
 The error is inserted once by touching the icon.

 For O.182 Poisson, refer to the white paper on Anritsu homepage: FEC Efficiency New Test Method - Required by ITU-T New Rec.
-0.182 -
+O.182 -